5 Packing Tips for a Christmas Cruise

 Some people hesitate to book a Christmas cruise because they can’t imagine not being at home with their family, decorations, and tree.
 Easy solve.
 Bring your family (next year we’re planning on bringing both sets of in-laws on our Christmas cruise), your decorations, and your tree with you!

 Your cruise ship will be beautifully decorated for Christmas, you’ll have a special Christmas dinner, and Santa will even make an appearance!
-But if you want your cabin to feel like home, pack some door decorations (those shown below are inexpensive and customizable), a travel tree, and stockings (consider going with a nautical theme).
+But if you want your cabin to feel like home, pack some magnetic door decorations*, a travel tree*, and stockings* (consider going with a nautical theme).

 5. Pack special thank you gifts for the crew